-The abovementioned underwriting commitment is indicative and will be finalized after determination of the Basis of Allotment and will be subject to the provisions of Regulation 40(2) of the SEBI ICDR Regulations.
+The abovementioned underwriting commitment is indicative and will be finalized after determination of the Offer Price and Basis of Allotment and will be subject to the provisions of Regulation 40(2) of the SEBI ICDR Regulations.

 In the opinion of our Board of Directors, the resources of the Underwriters are sufficient to enable them to discharge their respective underwriting obligations in full.
 The Underwriters are registered with the SEBI under Section 12(1) of the SEBI Act or registered as brokers with the Stock Exchange(s).
-Our Board, at its meeting held on December 23, 2022, has accepted and entered into the Underwriting Agreement mentioned above on behalf of our Company.
+Our Board/IPO Committee, at its meeting held on $[\bullet]$, has accepted and entered into the Underwriting Agreement mentioned above on behalf of our Company.

 Allocation among the Underwriters may not necessarily be in proportion to their underwriting commitment set forth in the table above.
 Notwithstanding the above table, the Underwriters shall be severally responsible for ensuring payment with respect to the Equity Shares allocated to investors respectively procured by them in accordance with the Underwriting Agreement.
 In the event of any default in payment, the respective Underwriter, in addition to other obligations defined in the Underwriting Agreement, will also be required to procure subscribers for or subscribe to the Equity Shares to the extent of the defaulted amount in accordance with the Underwriting Agreement.
+The Underwriting Agreement has not been executed as on the date of this Red Herring Prospectus and will be executed after determination of the Offer Price and allocation of Equity Shares, but prior to filing the Prospectus with the RoC.
 The extent of underwriting obligations and the Bids to be underwritten in the Offer shall be as per the Underwriting Agreement.